ajaxromik/ajaxromik/README.md

 - Hi, I’m @ajaxromik
-- Interested in devops, data visualization, and cybersecurity
+- Interested in software development, data visualization, cybersecurity, and tech in general
-- Learning statistics and some new programming languages(Rust, Lua, Haskell)
+- Currently setting up a personal website and mainly working towards graduation
 - How to reach me: @ajaxromik

 <!---